1948 Winter Olympics: Calendar

-The opening ceremonies were held at 10:00 am on January 30 along with the initial hockey games and the first two runs of the two-man bobsled.
-The closing ceremonies were held at 4:00 pm on February 8.
-All of the medals were awarded at the closing ceremonies rather than immediately after the event as current tradition dictates.
+The opening ceremonies were held at 10:00 am on 30 January, along with the initial hockey games and the first two runs of the two-man bobsled.
+The closing ceremonies were held at 4:00 pm on 8 February.
+All of the medals were awarded at the closing ceremonies rather than immediately after the event, as current tradition dictates.

 Venues

 The Stad Olympique (Olympic Stadium) hosted the opening and closing ceremonies.
-The stadium was also used for speed skating, the figure skating competition and the medal games for ice hockey.
+The stadium was also used for speed skating, the figure skating competition, and the medal games for ice hockey.
 Most of the ice hockey games were held at the Suvretta and Kulm stadiums in St. Moritz.
 Bobsled was held at the St. Moritz-Celerina Olympic Bobrun.
 Skeleton was contested on the Cresta Run track.
-Olympia Bob Run was built in 1897 and modernized for the 1948 Games while the Cresta Run was first constructed in 1885.
+Olympia Bob Run was built in 1897 and modernized for the 1948 Games, while the Cresta Run was first constructed in 1885.
 The ski jump competitions were held at Olympiaschanze ski jump hill in St. Moritz.
-It was built in 1927 for the 1928 Games, and remained in use until 2006.
+It was built in 1927 for the 1928 Games and remained in use until 2006.
 The alpine events were held on ski-runs in and around Piz Nair.

 Participating nations

-28 nations competed in St. Moritz, the same number as the previous Winter Games in 1936.
+Twenty-eight nations competed in St. Moritz, the same number as the previous Winter Games in 1936.
 Chile, Denmark, Iceland, Korea, and Lebanon all made their Winter Olympic debut at these Games.
 Germany and Japan were not invited because of their involvement in World War II.
-Italy, despite being an Axis power originally, was allowed to send athletes after their defection to the Allies in 1943.
-Estonia, Latvia and Lithuania had been annexed by the Soviet Union in 1940, and would not compete again as independent nations until 1992.
+Despite being an Axis power, Italy was allowed to send athletes after it defected to the Allies in 1943.
+Estonia, Latvia, and Lithuania had been annexed by the Soviet Union in 1940 and would not compete again as independent nations until 1992.
 Argentina returned to the Winter Games after missing the 1932 and 1936 Games, and Australia and Luxembourg did not compete in 1948, even though they had participated in 1936.